ORDER DENYING DEFENDANT’S MOTION TO DISMISS THE ACTION UNDER THE DOCTRINES OF FORUM NON CONVENIENS AND INTERNATIONAL COMITY

 IT IS SO ORDERED.

-[1] Defendant AirScan, Inc. has joined this motion.
+.
+Defendant AirSean, Inc. has joined this motion.

-[3] See Plaintiff's Appendix ("App.") at 270.
+.
+See Plaintiff's Appendix ("App.”) at 270.

-[4] Defendant has filed evidentiary objections to the evidence submitted by Plaintiffs.
-For a variety of reasons, Defendant argues that much of Plaintiffs' evidence would be inadmissible in court.
+.
+Defendant has filed evidentiary objections to the evidence submitted by Plaintiffs.
+For a variety of reasons, Defendant argues that much of Plaintiffs’ evidence would be inadmissible in court.
 However, this Court has found no authority indicating that the evidence to be considered for a motion to dismiss for forum non conveniens must be admissible.
 In fact, the Court believes the opposite is true.

-"As forum non conveniens doctrine seeks to protect defendants from litigation in an inconvenient forum, courts generally resist plaintiffs' motion for extensive discovery on the forum non conveniens question."
+venient forum, courts generally resist plaintiffs' motion for extensive discovery on the forum non conveniens question.”
 Charles A. Wright, Arthur R. Miller & Edward H. Cooper § 3828, at 153 (Supp.2004).
 Since a determination regarding dismissal on the basis of forum non conveniens should be made early in the litigation and there will have been little discovery, the Court should not be restricted to considering only admissible evidence.
-Cf. Flynt Distributing Co., Inc. v.
-Harvey, 734 F.2d 1389, 1394 (9th Cir.1984) (because "the urgency of obtaining a preliminary injunction necessitates a prompt determination", the trial court may consider inadmissible evidence).

-[5] The Court recognizes that there is some contingency in this holding since the judgment could be reversed on appeal.
+.
+The Court recognizes that there is some contingency in this holding since the judgment could be reversed on appeal.
 However, if the Colombian courts are anything like those in the United States, the majority of lower court decisions are affirmed.
 Thus, it is quite possible that Plaintiffs will not be able to obtain a judgment against Defendant in Colombia.

-[6] The Ninth Circuit did not find that Germany was an inadequate forum but reversed and remanded the case so that the district court, which had focused on Japan, could address that question.
+.
+The Ninth Circuit did not find that Germany was an inadequate forum but reversed and remanded the case so that the district court, which had focused on Japan, could address that question.
 Id. at 950.

-[7] The Court notes that some key physical evidence has been brought to the United States.
+.
+The Court notes that some key physical evidence has been brought to the United States.
 See App. at 48-54 (FBI analysis of bomb fragments found in Santo Domingo).

-[8] The procedures provided by Rule 23(b)(3) and (b)(4) do not provide compulsory process.
+.
+The procedures provided by Rule 23(b)(3) and (b)(4) do not provide compulsory process.

 "The notice method, unlike letters of request, generally does not embrace compulsory process.”
 Id. § 28.13[1].
 "The witness must appear voluntarily, unless the foreign state affords aid to the process.”
 Id.

-"A commission authorizes a person, either by name or descriptive title, to take a foreign deposition."
+"A commission authorizes a person, either by name or descriptive title, to take a foreign deposition.”
 Id. § 28.14[1].
-"Discovery must be on a non-compulsory basis and pertain to commenced proceedings."
-Id.
+"Discovery must be on a non-compulsory basis and pertain to commenced proceedings. ” Id.

-[9] In In re Grand Jury Proceedings, this Court cited an earlier version of the Restatement of Foreign Relations Law with approval.
+.
+In In re Grand Jury Proceedings, this Court cited an earlier version of the Restatement of Foreign Relations Law with approval.

-[11] The Supermicro court ultimately did not decide whether it should stay or dismiss the action on the basis of international abstention.
-That court held that "defendant's motion [could] be resolved by considering the discretionary nature of the jurisdiction of this court under the Declaratory Judgment Act."
+.
+The Supermicro court ultimately did not decide whether it should stay or dismiss the action on the basis of international abstention.
+That court held that “defendant's motion [could] be resolved by considering the discretionary nature of the jurisdiction of this court under the Declaratory Judgment Act.”
 Id. at 1150.

-[12] The Ninth Circuit did not explain why it believed that there was no significant difference between a parallel foreign proceeding rather than a parallel state court action.
-One motivation for the Colorado River doctrine is that "requiring federal court dismissal would give litigants a powerful tool to keep cases out of federal court or remove cases to state court simply by filing a parallel suit in state court."
+.
+The Ninth Circuit did not explain why it believed that there was no significant difference between a parallel foreign proceeding rather than a parallel state court action.
+One motivation for the Colorado River doctrine is that "requiring federal court dismissal would give litigants a powerful tool to keep cases out of federal court or remove cases to state court simply by filing a parallel suit in state court.”
 Erwin Chemerinsky, Federal Jurisdiction § 14.2, at 762 (2d ed.1994).
-This concern would have just as much force in the international context: if the existence of a concurrent foreign proceeding were sufficient to bar federal court jurisdiction, that would frustrate the ability of federal courts to adjudicate cases involving American law.
+This concern would have just as much force in the international context: if the existence of a concurrent foreign proceeding were sufficient to bar federal court jurisdiction, that would frustrate *1158 the ability of federal courts to adjudicate cases involving American law.
 The existence of concurrent foreign proceedings will likely become much more common.
 See Margarita Trevino de Coale, Stay, Dismiss, Enjoin or Abstain?: A Survey of Foreign Parallel Litigation in the Federal Courts of the United States, 17 B.U.
-Int'l L.J.
-79, 80 (1999) ("Parallel litigation occurs increasingly often today as a result of an unprecedented expansion of transnational activities and a resulting increase in international business disputes.").
-Given the explicitly extraterritorial nature of Plaintiffs' federal claims pursuant to the Alien Tort Statute and the Torture Victim Protection Act, that potential outcome would be especially problematic.
+Int’l L.J.
+79, 80 (1999) ("Parallel litigation occurs increasingly often today as a result of an unprecedented expansion of transnational activities and a resulting increase in international business disputes.”).
+Givеn the explicitly extraterritorial nature of Plaintiffs' federal claims pursuant to the Alien Tort Statute and the Torture Victim Protection Act, that potential outcome would be especially problematic.

-[13] The Court notes that the fact that Defendant is not a party to any proceeding brought by these Plaintiffs in Colombia is not a dispositive factor.
-For the Colorado River doctrine to be applied, "exact parallelism" is not required: "It is enough if the two proceedings are `substantially similar.'"
-See id. at 1416.
+.
+The Court notes that the fact that Defendant is not a party to any proceeding brought by these Plaintiffs in Colombia is not a dispos-itive factor.
+For the Colorado River doctrine to be applied, "exact parallelism” is not required: "It is enough if the two proceedings are 'substantially similar.' ” See id. at 1416.
 Since the Court has other dispositive grounds for finding that the Colorado River doctrine would not bar this suit, the Court assumes, but does not hold, that the instant case is sufficiently similar to Plaintiffs' case in Colombia.

-[14] The Court notes that this holding dovetails with the "true conflict" generally required for international comity to bar federal jurisdiction.
+.
+The Court notes that this holding dovetails with the "true conflict” generally required for international comity to bar federal jurisdiction.
 While there is the possibility of a conflict, it is not certain.
-This uncertainty undercuts a finding that there is an inevitable "true conflict" between domestic and foreign courts.
+This uncertainty undercuts a finding that there is an inevitable “true conflict” between domestic and foreign courts.

-[15] While this was not an explicitly important element of the Neuchatel court's analysis, the Court notes that Neuchatel involved "an ordinary commercial dispute over the loss of cargo."
-925 F.2d at 1194.
+.
+While this was not an explicitly important element of the Neuchatel court’s analysis, the Court notes that Neuchatel involved "an ordinary commercial dispute over the loss of cargo.”
+925 F.2dat 1194.

-[16] In Ungaro-Benages, the Eleventh Circuit did not discuss the existence of a "true conflict."
+.
+In Ungaro-Benages, the Eleventh Circuit did not discuss the existence of a "true conflict.”
 However, one could conclude that litigation would directly conflict with the German Foundation, a foreign administrative body.
 See id. at 387.